safaa-ali/book-store-management/README.md

 # book-store-management

+1- the dependancies  uses in this App (spring web - validation - lombok - jpa- postgresql - spring secuirty)

-1- please use object like this to create or update Book {
+2- please use object like this to create or update Book {
     "title":"harry botter",
     "author":"Joanne Rowling",